-This section is for healthcare professionals to support delivery of Join Dementia Research.
+This section is for healthcare professionals.

-What can you do?
+What you can do:

-1. Engage your staff
+1. Motivate staff

-2. Engage your patients
+2. Engage patients

 Talk to patients about the opportunity to take part in research, and direct them to Join Dementia Research.
 People have a range of motivations for being involved, including:

-• the opportunity to access new treatments
+- the opportunity to access new treatments

-• helping future generations
+- helping future generations

-• the chance to ‘fight back’ against their disease
+- the chance to ‘fight back’ against their disease

-• increased social inclusion, and feeling part of something valuable
+- increased social inclusion, and feeling part of something valuable